Copper toxicity: Signs and symptoms

 Acute symptoms of copper poisoning by ingestion include vomiting, hematemesis (vomiting of blood), hypotension (low blood pressure), melena (black "tarry" feces), coma, jaundice (yellowish pigmentation of the skin), and gastrointestinal distress.
 Individuals with glucose-6-phosphate dehydrogenase deficiency may be at increased risk of hematologic effects of copper.
 Hemolytic anemia resulting from the treatment of burns with copper compounds is infrequent.

 Chronic (long-term) copper exposure can damage the liver and kidneys.
 Mammals have efficient mechanisms to regulate copper stores such that they are generally protected from excess dietary copper levels.
+The biological half-life of copper in human is about 13–33 days, with excess copper excreted primarily through the bile into feces, and small amounts can be excreted through urine, saliva, and perspiration.

 Those same protection mechanisms can cause milder symptoms, which are often misdiagnosed as psychiatric disorders.
 There is a lot of research on the function of the Cu/Zn ratio in neurological, endocrinological, and psychological conditions.
-Many of the substances that protect us from excess copper perform important functions in our neurological and endocrine systems, leading to diagnostic difficulties.
+Many of the substances that protect humans from excess copper perform important functions in the neurological and endocrine systems, leading to diagnostic difficulties.
 When they are used to bind copper in the plasma, to prevent it from being absorbed in the tissues, their own function may go unfulfilled.
 Such symptoms often include mood swings, irritability, depression, fatigue, excitation, difficulty focusing, and feeling out of control.
 To further complicate diagnosis, some symptoms of excess copper are similar to those of a copper deficit.

 The U.S. Environmental Protection Agency's Maximum Contaminant Level (MCL) in drinking water is 1.3 milligrams per liter.
 The MCL for copper is based on the expectation that a lifetime of consuming copper in water at this level is without adverse effect (gastrointestinal).
 The US EPA lists copper as a micronutrient and a toxin.
 Toxicity in mammals includes a wide range of animals and effects such as liver cirrhosis, necrosis in kidneys and the brain, gastrointestinal distress, lesions, low blood pressure, and fetal mortality.
 The Occupational Safety and Health Administration (OSHA) has set a limit of 0.1 mg/m3 for copper fumes (vapor generated from heating copper) and 1 mg/m3 for copper dusts (fine metallic copper particles) and mists (aerosol of soluble copper) in workroom air during an eight-hour work shift, 40-hour work week.
 Toxicity to other species of plants and animals is noted to varying levels.